holdex/developers/.github/CONTRIBUTING.md

 ### Problem

-Once the goal is clear, you must identify what stops you from achieving it.
+Once the Goal is clear, you must identify what stops you from achieving it.
 Anything that is stopping you - is a “Problem”.
 A typical question to ask is: "Why is this Goal not achieved and what is the Problem?".

-Sometimes, a Goal already has a few identified problems, but it’s not always the case.
+Sometimes, a Goal already has a few identified problems, but not always.

 > [!NOTE]
 > Once a Problem is identified, we report it as a [GitHub Issue](https://docs.github.com/en/issues) with the following naming pattern: `Problem: [statement]`.
 > We’re counting on our contributors to identify problems.
 Keep a Problem name short (under 65 chars) and crystal clear.

+Make sure each Problem issue is interlinked with it's Goal issue:
+- add a Problem issue link into the Goal description
+- add a Goal issue link to the Problem description

+It's essential to maintain clear links between Goals and related Problem issues.
+This helps everyone stay informed and team members can easily track progress and understand the context.

 ### Solution